 In order to address the individual needs of students at Chelmsford High School, the mathematics program offers a wide range of courses which vary in content and level of difficulty.
 All courses will be taught using a variety of instructional strategies and appropriate, available technology.
 Various forms of assessment will also be used in all classes.
 All courses will be 10 credit full year courses except where noted.
 In order to be sure to select the most appropriate course, students are urged to confer with their current mathematics teacher, mathematics coordinator and/or guidance counselor.
-All students who would like to move up must have the recommendation of their current teacher and should have an A+ in the current course
+All students who would like to move up must have the recommendation of their current teacher and should maintain an A average in their current course.